Weston Historical Museum

 damaged in rear, insured.

-Opera house, owned by R. Shenkner,
+Opera house, owned by R. Shenkner, damaged,

 Brick building occupied by A.H.
 O’Dowd,